MDIL-SNU/SIMPLE-NN/docs/features/symmetry_function/symmetry_function.rst

 The part which is written after the path indicates the index of snapshots.
 (format is 'start:end:interval'. ':' means all snapshots.)
 You can group structures like above for convenience ([ structure_group_name ] above the pathes of reference file).
-If :gray:`print_structure_rmse` is true, RMSEs for each structure type are also prited in LOG file (see :doc:`/models/hdnn/hdnn` section)
+If :code:`print_structure_rmse` is true, RMSEs for each structure type are also prited in LOG file (see :doc:`/models/hdnn/hdnn` section)
 In addition, you can set the weights for each structure type ([ structure_group_name : weights ], default: 1.0).

 .. _braceexpand: https://pypi.org/project/braceexpand/